Europe Declaration

-The Declaration said that the ECSC marked the birth of the Europe as a political, economic and social entity, reflecting the principles that Robert Schuman had announced in the Schuman Declaration of 1950.
+The Europe Declaration said that the ECSC marked the birth of Europe as a political, economic and social entity, reflecting the principles that Robert Schuman had announced in the Schuman Declaration of 1950.
 It included the statement:

 "By the signature of this Treaty, the involved parties give proof of their determination to create the first supranational institution and that thus they are laying the true foundation of an organised Europe.
 This Europe remains open to all European countries that have freedom of choice.
 We profoundly hope that other countries will join us in our common endeavour."

-The declaration was signed by Konrad Adenauer (West Germany), Paul van Zeeland, Joseph Meurice (Belgium), Robert Schuman (France), Count Carlo Sforza (Italy), Joseph Bech (Luxembourg), Dirk Stikker and Jan van den Brink (Netherlands).
-It was made to recall future generations to their historic duty of uniting Europe based on liberty and democracy under the rule of law.
-Thus they viewed the creation of a wider and deeper Europe as intimately bound to the healthy development of the supranational or Community system.
+The Declaration was signed by Konrad Adenauer (West Germany), Joseph Bech (Luxembourg), Robert Schuman (France), Count Carlo Sforza (Italy), Dirk Stikker and Jan van den Brink (Netherlands), and Paul van Zeeland and Joseph Meurice (Belgium).
+It was intended to remind future generations of their historic duty of uniting Europe based on liberty and democracy under the rule of law.
+Thus, the signers viewed the declaration as an important first step in the development of an integrated Europe.